hammerheim-game/hammerheim-rules/7-equipment.md

 __Special Rules:__ No Save, Parry

 __No Save:__ The blade of the Claw can literally cut through anything.
-A warrior wounded by a Claw receives no armor save whatsoever.
+A warrior wounded by a Claw receives no armour save whatsoever.

 __Parry:__ User may parry as per normal rules.